dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

         };
 ~~~

-For multiple preview downloads, developers should firstly invoke `enterMultipleEditMode(DJIExecuteResultCallback)` to enter the multiple edition playback mode so that the users can select the media files they want to delete or download.
+For multiple preview downloads, developers should first invoke `enterMultipleEditMode(DJIExecuteResultCallback)` to enter the multiple edition playback mode so that the users can select the media files they want to delete or download.
 To support selecting media files and entering single preview playback status, the following code should be added in the `getView(int position, View convertView, ViewGroup parent)` function of `ButtonAdapter`.

 ~~~java
 	mBtn.setOnClickListener(new OnClickListener() {